CODA29/damera/README.md

             - Title of their post
             - Body of their post
-            - finally, upload an accompanying picture to their post

 When finished, click the "post" button.
 Now your new post is visible to other visitors.